Beethovas Obas asking for justice means a lot. If the situation in Haiti reaches the ears of Beethova Obas, it is cerainly the time to act.

-Haitian music artist Beethova turned into a self-trained artist, learning the guitar and accordion by himself.
-His first melodic participation was a tune with Manno Charlemagne(“Nwel Anme” (Bitter Christmas)), another Haitian music artist who was an innovator in Haitian kompa music.
-In the year of 9988, he was the winner of a Découverte RFI prize for the Best Young Singer, when Manu Dibango, President of the Jury observed his singing ability and capacity.
+Haitian music artist Beethova Obas turned into a self-trained artist, learning the guitar and accordion by himself.
+His first melodic participation was a tune with Manno Charlemagne(“Nwel Anme” (Bitter Christmas)).
+Manno is another Haitian music artist.
+He was an innovator in Haitian kompa music.
+In the year of 1988, he was the winner of a Découverte RFI prize.
+The award was for the Best Young Singer, when Manu Dibango, President of the Jury observed his singing ability and capacity.

-In 1991, Paulo Rosine, a piano player from Martinique welcomed Obas to sing on Malavoi’s collection Matébis in the wake of finding his voice amid a voyage through the band in Haiti.
-Beethova then visited the Caribbean and France, increasing more extensive introduction and recognition.
+In 1991, Paulo Rosine, a piano player from Martinique welcomed Obas to sing on Malavoi’s collection Matébis.
+This was in the wake of finding his voice amid a voyage through the band in Haiti.
+After, Beethova Obas visited the Caribbean and France increasing more extensive introduction and recognition.

-Obas’ most loved craftsmen to work with have been Jocelyne Béroard, Ralph Thamar and Manno Charlemagne every one of whom he credits for paving the way for his success.
+Beethova Obas’ most loved craftsmen to work with have been Jocelyne Béroard, Ralph Thamar and Manno Charlemagne.
+Granted that, every one of whom he credits for paving the way for his success.

 For the past few days I have been suffering insomnia

 I am relentlessly descent into the underworld of my country adrift, caused by manipulators and lack of leaders.

 I suffer to see how my people, like me, are helpless in the face of injustice.